 Frequently Asked Questions

-Pennsylvania Veterinary Emergency and Specialty Associate, Hickory Veterinary Hospital is open 24/7.
-Please contact a receptionist for specific doctors availability.
+Pennsylvania Veterinary Emergency and Specialty Associate, Hickory Veterinary Hospital is open 7 days a week, 365 days a year.
+Please contact a receptionist for specific doctors’ availability.

 Please have copies of your animal’s medical records, including vaccination history, and any recent test results and radiographs from your veterinarian’s office faxed/emailed prior to your appointment to help us better understand your animal’s medical condition.
 We require proof of the rabies vaccine.
 If your animal is currently taking any medications, please bring a list of those as well.

 Your pet may be admitted to the hospital immediately following your appointment for a diagnostic procedure or treatment.

 Patient-care staff is on duty 24 hours a day, seven days a week in the Intensive Care Unit and the Intermediate Nursing Care Unit where animals are monitored continuously and as specified by the doctor.

 If your pet is here as an inpatient you are welcomed to call for updates after 10 AM.